Body Shapes for Women: Complete Guide to All 5 Types

 Most Common Body Shape

-Statistics and facts
+Statistics and research

 Body Shape Fruit Names

-Apple, pear, banana & more
+Apple, pear, banana and more

 Free Tools for Your Body Shape